danielneil/Shark-Doc/tutorials/RSI2.md

     overBoughtThreshold: 90
 ```

-It demostrates the use of two Shark plugins, namely yahoo_finance_data and backtest.
+It demostrates the use of two Shark plugins, namely:

+* yahoo_finance_data
+* backtest

-We will also buy the instrument in parcels of 100, and our trading capital is $10m.
+It also indicates to buy the instrument in parcels of 100, and that our trading capital is $10m.

 ### 4. Update site.yml to reflect your forked Shark-Config GitHub repo URL.